glebb/feelings/README.md

 Basics:
   * feelings stores everything to a single table (feelings.sqlite).
 You can access it by any means, and process the data as you please.
-  * feelings provides following views: the main view (/) asks how you are doing today.
-By submitting the form the answer gets saved to the db. /show_avg displays averages by day including comments. /show_data displays all the individual answers from the database. /show_graph displays a graph of averages.
+  * feelings web app provides following views: the main view (/) asks how you are doing today.
+By submitting the form the answer gets saved to the db. /show_avg displays averages by day including comments. /show_graph displays a graph of averages and /nikoniko shows a calendar view with individual answers color-coded day by day (excluding the last day, to provide sense of security for providing sensitive data)
   * If you want to use feelings with multiple teams, you can define a category using a GET paramerter.
 Just append ?category=something at the end of the urls.
-E.g. http://localhost:8080/?category=team1 or http://localhost:8080/show_avg?category=team2
+E.g. http://localhost:8080/?category=team1 or http://localhost:8080/show_avg?category=team1
   * TIP: you can use Excel to import data (set feelings /show_avg url as web data source and select the table with data) and to draw (nicer) graphs.